 The University of Central Florida Libraries mission states, “By providing information resources and services, facilities and technology, the University of Central Florida Libraries supports learning and teaching, research, creation of knowledge, intellectual growth, and enrichment of the academic experience.”
 Research, Education, & Engagement works in close collaboration with other library units to support all aspects of the Libraries’ mission, but the main responsibility and focus of the division is the delivery of services related to the teaching and research functions of the institution.
-The division centered on the themes of Research, Education, and Engagement and includes the Curriculum Materials Center (housed in the Education Building), Research and Information Services, Scholarly Communication, and Teaching & Engagement.
+The division centered on the themes of Research, Education, and Engagement and includes the Curriculum Materials Center (housed in the Education Building), Research and Information Services, Scholarly Communication, and Student Learning & Engagement.

 The John C. Hitt Library was the first academic building constructed upon the institution’s founding and resides at the physical center of the main campus.
 As such, this iconic building is often thought of as the center of the institution.
 The overarching goal of Research, Education, & Engagement is to expand upon the building’s geographic “centrality” by proactively identifying, developing, and promoting library services to University constituents, and through these efforts move from being a teaching and research support unit to a fully integrated teaching and research partner.
 Division goals and projects are driven by the President’s Five Goals, the Provost’s Initiatives, and the University’s Strategic Plan.